EPFL-JDC-CCB/cs476_project/README.md

 ### HDMI

 We used the SDL2 graphics library to implement a screen inside our C++ Verilator simulation.
-To avoid coupling the hardware simulation speed to the display update logic, we the display code in another thread and set the pixels to a framebuffer in shared memory.
+To avoid coupling the hardware simulation speed to the display update logic, we put the display code in another thread and set the pixels to a framebuffer in shared memory.
 The simulation thread reads directly from the video signals which would normally go to the breakout board (RGB, vsync, hsync); thus the display peripheral is exactly as it is on hardware.

 ![HDMI simulation](img/hdmi.png)